Enroll in Fully Online Courses Offered by Other CSU Campuses.

 Credit earned at the CSU campus offering the online course is automatically reported to your home campus and included on your transcript.
 Before enrolling in an online course at another CSU, consult with your academic adviser to determine how the course may apply to your degree requirements.
 Students may also send an email to email@example.com for more information.

 Concurrent enrollment is possible only in simultaneous terms, e.g. semester-calendar-campus to semester-calendar-campus or quarter-calendar-campus to quarter-calendar-campus.
-As outlined in existing requirements for the Intrasystem Concurrent Enrollment program, a student is required to meet the following conditions to be eligible for ICE:
+A student is required to meet the following conditions to be eligible for CSU Fully Online.

 1. Student has completed at least one term at the home campus as a matriculated student and earned at least 12 units there.